NorbertLam/zoodopt/README.md

 ### User Authentication
 - Users can sign up and log in.
-- Error messages are indicated for failed log ins and signups
 - User password is encrypted with BCrypt Gem.

 ### Adoption